18. I kissed a girl for the first time. I know

 who’d suppressed so much, thinking I was a martyr

 in a selfless relationship.
-Well, my core burst, and each
+I fell apart and each

 and deleted her pictures on my phone, and quit